argonautproject/questionnaire/source/pages/_includes/example-aq-next1.md

         }
       ]
       },
-      //references the contained Questionnaire
+      //COMMENT -references the contained Questionnaire
       "questionnaire": {
         "reference": "#questionnaire-example-adaptive-sampler"
       },
       "status": "in-progress",
-    ...
+    ...[snipped for brevity]....
-    //first group is display only so no scoring or processing by the Server "item": [
+    //COMMENT -first group is display only so no scoring or processing by the Server "item": [
     {
       "linkId": "g1",